 - What’s the weakest part of this chapter?
 Now, can I cut it?

-- Have I included metaphors or similes that, upon reflection, don’t stand up?
+- Have I included metaphors or similes that, upon reflection, don’t stand up in the narrative?

-- Are each of the key paragraphs and sections in this chapter of an appropriate length?
+- Is each of the key paragraphs and sections in this chapter of an appropriate length?

-- Have I suitably broken up each section in my book chapter?
+- Have I suitably broken up each section in my chapters?

-- Do I need to reformat my work or source images?
+- Do I need to reformat my piece or source images?

 - Am I happy with the tone of this chapter?